dhurlburtusa/shortcuts/backbone/backbone-cheat_sheet.md

 # Backbone Cheat Sheet

+## Dependencies

+Backbone has two JavaScript library dependencies: [jQuery](https://jquery.com/) and [UnderscoreJS](http://underscorejs.org/). jQuery is not a hard dependency and [can be replaced](https://github.com/jashkenas/backbone/wiki/Using-Backbone-without-jQuery).

 ## Models

 A Model manages an internal table of data attributes and triggers "change" events when any of its data is modified.